 Recommendations for these awards are welcome at any time.
 Go to the Activities link on the South Bend Alumni Association Home Page and click on the award for a list and photos of former recipients and the criteria for the award.

-To provide a visible tribute to Hall of Fame honorees for residents and visitors to our community to view and know better how these people made our community what it is today.
+To provide a visible tribute to Hall of Fame inductees for residents and visitors to our community, enabling them to learn how these people made our community what it is today.

 Hall of Fame Categories of Recognition